-Specifically, it seeks answer the following questions: 1.
-What are the difficulties encountered by Grade learners in connection with vocabulary development based observation? on teachers' 2.
-What vocabulary strategies incorporated teachers can improve Grade dents face-to-face learning?
+Specifically, it seeks to answer the following questions: 1.
+What are the difficulties encountered by Grade 8 ESL learners in connection with vocabularv development based observation? on the teachers' 2.
+What vocabulary strategies incorporated teachby ers can improve Grade 8 students in face-to-face learning?